kamath/student-free-stuff/README.md

 * MATLAB - a lot of schools, especially engineering colleges, sponsor a university-wide MATLAB license, allowing you to save thousands upon thousands of dollars
 * Microsoft Office - most schools sponsor free Microsoft Office for all of their students.
 * Google Drive - if your school has an educational Google Apps account, you have infinite storage (technically like 10 TB) on your account.
 You can save everything to your heart's content on that account.
+* [Grammarly] (https://www.grammarly.com/edu/signup) - Grammarly is an online grammar and spelling checker that improves communication by helping users find and correct writing mistakes.
+Grammarly offers education plans, where one has to signup using their organization.

 ## For a few institutions
 Just a few schools have these
 * Free Adobe Creative Cloud - some schools like UC Berkeley and Clemson have tie-ups with Adobe and can provide free Creative Cloud for their students.
 * [Free Atlassian tools](https://www.atlassian.com/classroom) - some schools offer popular Atlassian tools for free.
 They help with code reviews, bug tracking and other such things.
 * [Free Lynda Subscription](https://www.lynda.com/) - Sign in with organization email - provide details.
 Check with your school whether they have a subscription.
-Lynda is an amazing portal for online courses with a wide range of choices for suited to meet every individual's needs.
+Lynda is an amazing portal for online courses with a wide range of choices suited to meet every individual's needs.